btaba/blog/_posts/2018-12-01-ramen-logs.markdown

 Ramen Shack is the kind of place I can keep coming back too everyday.
 My only quip is that the ramen doesn't taste as refined as I would like, as compared to Ishida for example.
 The specialty ramens can also get a bit pricy at $16-$18 compared to $11 for the classic shoyu.
 Even so, Ramen Shack is as legit as it gets.

-Oh, please don't forget to try to **original** ramen burger!
+Oh, please don't forget to try the **original** ramen burger!
 It's amazing!

 <table class="tg">